For:

 06 - Refine & Build

-After the refinement phase removed distractions and clarified the core shape of the product, I started adding new features focused on engagement so the experience wasn't just a system of record.
+After the refinement phase removed distractions and clarified the core shape of the product, I started adding new features for all user problems that seemed poorly addressed.

 I introduced a dynamic efficiency score based on each trucking company's purchase history; the score moved up or down with fleet driver execution and became a prominent dashboard signal for quickly identifying which drivers needed attention.
 The goal was to bring a grounded sense of gamification into the workflow.